Noise Assessments Ltd

 Commercial extraction fan noise

-Example assessments we have undertaken include: a new restaurant or takeaway extraction system noise survey; Air Source Heat Pump (ASHP), Condenser Unit or Air Conditioning (AC) noise survey; new industrial unit potential noise impact.
+Example assessments we have undertaken include a new restaurant or takeaway extraction system noise survey; Air Source Heat Pump (ASHP), Condenser Unit or Air Conditioning (AC) noise survey; and the potential noise impact of a new industrial unit.

-If you are unable to meet the ASHP MCS permitted development limit of 42 dBA, then the council may request a noise assessment for planning.
+If you are unable to meet the ASHP MCS permitted development limit of 42 dBA, the council may request a Noise Impact Assessment for planning.

-Local Authority Planning Applications or Environmental Permit Applications for commercial or industrial sites often require a Noise Impact Assessment or noise survey report following the guidance of British Standard 4142:2014 methods for rating and assessing industrial and commercial sound including fixed plant installations (e.g. air conditioning, kitchen extracts).
+Local Authority Planning Applications or Environmental Permit Applications for commercial or industrial sites often require a Noise Impact Assessment or noise survey report, adhering to the guidance of British Standard 4142:2014 methods for rating and assessing industrial and commercial sound, including fixed plant installations (e.g., air conditioning and kitchen extracts).

-A noise assessment can be required when your project will introduce new noise sources to a location close to residential accommodation.
-The purpose of the resulting noise assessment report is to clearly determine if noise complaints are a likely result of the new noise source.
+A noise survey can be required when your project introduces new noise sources near residential accommodation.
+The purpose of the resulting noise assessment report is to clearly determine if noise complaints are likely to arise from the new noise source.

-In some cases where the proposal will lead to noise complaints, we can specify cost effective mitigation to enable the scheme to proceed.
-Often by re-positioning or enclosing the noise source.
+In some cases, where the proposal may lead to noise complaints, we can specify cost-effective Acoustic Solutions to enable the scheme to proceed, often by repositioning or enclosing the noise source.

 Enquire Now